MarcosLaffitte/EEquAAM/README.md

 ## Instructions

-###### In order to run these programs you will require some python packages, which can be installed inside an anaconda environment.
+###### In order to run these programs you will require some python packages, below we show how to install them directly into an anaconda environment.
+In particular, if you are runnig MappingTool you will require to install Java or OpenJDK in your computer.
 After this you only need a list of unannotated reaction SMILES inside a plain-text file, over which you can apply the pipeline NumberingTool > MappingTool > EEquAAM, meaning that the output of one program is the input for the following.
-Below you can find the python commands to run each program.
+Below you can find the python commands to run each program as well.

 ### Create Anaconda Environment